IBM/ai-privacy-toolkit/README.md

 differential privacy.

 [adversarial-robustness-toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox):
 A Python library for Machine Learning Security.
+Includes an attack module called *inference* that contains privacy attacks on ML models
+(membership inference, attribute inference, model inversion and database reconstruction) as well as a *privacy* metrics module that contains membership leakage metrics for ML models.